 - The Three Caballeros – we love them in the Gran Fiesta Tour in the Mexican pavilion in Epcot!

 - Toy Story (all of them) – ride Toy Story Mania (Hollywood Studios) and Buzz Lightyear’s Space Ranger Spin (MK).
 It is also one of the themed areas of the All Star Movies resort.
 You can meet Buzz in Tomorrowland and at Hollwood Studios, where he greets guests with Woody.

 Keep in mind, character greeting locations often change.
 This information is accurate as of October 2012.
-We love and always use Kenny the Pirate‘s site for up to the date character greeting locations.

 Now, I promise I did let my kids out of the house this summer.
 We watched a lot of movies towards the end of our very busy days.
 The kids loved picking a new movie to watch.
 And, as an added bonus, my children also learned the answer to the very valuable question, “What is a VCR?”.